Tourism in Maryland

 Lacrosse - Several Maryland colleges and universities have Division 1 men's lacrosse teams, including 2007 champion Johns Hopkins University.

 A Maryland location provides access to world-renowned health care resources.
 The state is home to 48 acute care hospitals, including Johns Hopkins Hospital in Baltimore, one of the top-rated hospitals in the nation.
 The University of Maryland Medical System is home to the nation's first Shock Trauma Center, with affiliated shock trauma units around the state.
-Maryland ranks fifth in the country in physicians per capita, with over 22,000 doctors statewide.
+Maryland ranks fifth in the country in physicians per capita, with 22,000 doctors statewide.

 Within a close drive of any particular employment center, Marylanders can find dozens of residential settings that include both recently-built homes and established neighborhoods.
 A number of areas feature waterfront properties.

 For 2014, the median price for settled residential sales was $260,899 for Maryland, ranging from $83,250 in Allegany County to $400,000 in Montgomery County.
 Housing in the Baltimore metropolitan area is generally lower than other northeast and west coast metro areas.

 Maryland's public school systems offer high quality primary and secondary education.
 According to Quality Counts, Education Week’s annual assessment of key indicators of student success, the state’s K-12 public school system ranks third overall based on three graded categories.
 Maryland ranks second in the achievement category which rates states on current academic performance, change over time and poverty-based gaps.
-In addition, for the eighth year in a row, Maryland ranks first in the percentage of public high school seniors who scored at the mastery level on Advanced Placement (AP) exams, with 29.6 percent earning a score of 3 or higher in 2013.
+In addition, for the ninth year in a row, Maryland ranks first in the percentage of public high school seniors who scored at the mastery level on Advanced Placement (AP) exams, with 31.8 percent earning a score of 3 or higher in 2014.

 All school districts in the state offer: kindergarten, special education, adult continuing education, career-technical instruction, vocational rehabilitation, disadvantaged children’s programs, gifted and talented children’s programs, library services, and instructional TV.
 In addition, private and parochial schools are available in most communities.